Testing an Agent

 Response Management

 The Agent Version Control system allows you to safely develop and test agent configurations without affecting your live, published agents.
-This dual-version approach ensures production stability while enabling continuous improvement and experimentation.
+Each agent maintains a complete version history, so you can publish named versions, preview earlier configurations, and restore any version as a new draft.

 Making Changes